vercel/hyper/PLUGINS.md

 ## Workflow

-### Run Hyper on dev mode
+### Run Hyper in dev mode
-On dev mode (built and launched from source after cloning repository), you'll get more ouput and React/Redux dev-tools in Electron.
+In dev mode (built and launched from source after cloning repository), you'll get more ouput and React/Redux dev-tools in Electron.
 Prerequisites and steps are discribed in [Contributing section of our README](https://github.com/zeit/hyper#contribute).
 Be sure to use canary branch.

 ### Create a dev config file
 Copy your config file `.hyper.js` in your cloned repository.
 Hyper in dev mode will use this one.
 That means that you can continue to use installed Hyper with your day-to-day config.
-After a first run, Hyper on dev mode will have created a new `.hyper_plugins` directory in your repository directory.
+After a first run, Hyper in dev mode will have created a new `.hyper_plugins` directory in your repository directory.

 ### Setup your plugin
 Go to your recently created `<repository_root>/.hyper_plugins/local` directory and create/clone your plugin repo or better on macOS/Linux: add a symlink to your plugin directory.